MartinThoma/MartinThoma.github.io/content/2018-11-19-down-jackets.md

 YouTube video recommended 80/20 for everyday usage and 96/4 or 95/5 for sports.

 A synthetic alternative to down is PrimaLoft.
 It comes in 3 shapes: Gold, Silver, Black where Gold is the best and black is the worst.
+The weight per square meter determines how warm it is.
+100 g/m² is for normal insualtion jackets; 200 g / m² is for super warm winter jackets.

 Then have a look at the sewing.
 If it is sewed through ("durchgesteppt") or ("Boxkammer") might make a differece.